How to Size a Watch Bracelet

 Comfort comes from small tolerances, one link too many and the watch wanders, one too few and it nags all day.
 With decent light and a gentle touch, you can work out how to size a watch bracelet without leaving a mark.

 A watch bracelet is one of those small details that quietly separates the put together from the merely expensive.
-Too loose and the watch slithers around your wrist like it is looking for a better owner.
-Too tight and you spend the day with a faintly purple hand and the air of a man who has been punished by his own taste.
+Too loose and the watch skates around your wrist like it has somewhere else to be.
+Too tight and you’re left with a faintly purple hand and the unmistakeable air of a man chastised by his own preferences.
 The right fit is simple.
 The watch sits centred on the wrist bone.
 It stays put when you move.
 It feels secure without announcing itself.

 Sizing a bracelet is also one of the few bits of watch ownership you can do at home, provided you approach it with patience and the correct tools.
-It is not difficult.
-It is just precise, which is why people make it difficult by rushing.
-You are dealing with small parts, small tolerances, and the sort of tiny screws that love to roll under furniture and begin a new life.
+This is not a hard job.
+It’s a precise one, which is why impatience makes it feel hard.
+Nothing here is generous.
+The parts are tiny, and a dropped screw will roll once, disappear under a chair, and stay there.

 How A Watch Bracelet Should Fit On The Wrist